 With summer approaching, many visitors will make the trek up to one of Rocky Mountain National Park's most iconic vistas; Bear Lake.
 The Rocky Mountain Conservancy writes about the geology, biology and history that make Bear Lake a destination worth visiting again and again:

 Seventy-two peaks over 12,000 feet, 150 glacial lakes, and 359 miles of hiking trails stand awaiting the arrival of summer guests in Rocky Mountain National Park.
-The majority of guests will take the highly accessible Bear Lake Road until it dead ends at Bear Lake itself, or as close as they can get to it before having to park and take one of the park's regularly operating shuttles during peak season.
 But what is the allure of Bear Lake?
 What could this destination have to offer the new visitor and the seasoned hiker alike?
 Here are a few tidbits regarding the natural and cultural history of this high-altitude beauty.
 Lace up your boots and journey with us, and then go see for yourself.

 What am I looking at?
 On a clear day, 12,713-foot Hallet Peak stands guard directly above Bear Lake and the iconic diamond face of 14,259-foot Longs' Peak stands to the east, but these mountains are only two pieces of evidence of a larger geologic story featured here.
 Boulders banded with light and dark materials show evidence of prehistoric oceanic sediment hardening into sedimentary rocks before excess heat and pressure from the earth's crust transformed them into metamorphic rocks.
 Magma forming igneous intrusions appeared later, causing many of the boulders surrounding Bear Lake to morph into the granite reminiscent of your kitchen counter.
 Upon lifting your eyes to the rocks above, you will notice several V- and U-shaped canyons along the sides of high peaks-evidence of glacial plucking and scouring.
 Of the five active glaciers in Rocky Mountain National Park, Tyndall Glacier sits high on the Hallet-Flattop Ridge, offering a year-round invitation to a high-country glissading or skiing adventure to those prepared.
 Starting on the right side of Bear Lake and following signs to 4.4 miles up to Flattop Mountain provides a challenging adventure to those up for the climb; the lion-hearted may even continue across the tundra to summit Hallet, Otis, and Taylor Peaks, provided an early start is had.